Welcome to the social media management tools review round-up of your dreams.

 Since we’re all about the data-driven marketing here at Rival IQ, we opted for a complete review of the market, methodology that stops just short of a full-blown rubric, and plenty of commentary to keep you laughing along the way.

-Read on for our favorite social media management tools for companies of all sizes, and stay tuned for writeups of our favorite social media analytics and listening tools coming soon.
+Read on for our favorite social media management tools for companies of all sizes, and check out writeups of our favorite social media analytics and listening tools.

 How do I pick a tool that’s right for me?